 Social media platforms are recognizing this shift.
 New tools and opportunities continue to be made available to more users than before.
 Instagram Stories’ link feature, originally available only to users with 10,000+ followers or verified accounts, is now accessible by anyone on the platform and can be used to share products with their audience at the click of a button.
 Creators of all sizes will also be able to take advantage of the rise of livestreaming shopping, giving them additional means with which to engage with their audience and create more interactive and immersive experiences.

 As brands prioritize organic development and authenticity over audience reach, a growing share of influencer marketing budgets will continue to go to nano- and micro-influencers.

 Partnering with creators through a brand’s affiliate program builds long-term relationships, making creators feel valued and fairly compensated.
 This also encourages the creator to produce more organic content as opposed to waiting until the next campaign, providing the brand with more exposure and adding to the authenticity that audiences value most.

 Today, brands can best engage with creators by adopting technology designed to manage affiliate partnerships, deliver resources and drive results.
 Some platforms allow monitoring of influencer traffic and conversions and can help identify what product or products resonate most with audiences.
 Influencers can then better ensure the success of their partnerships via tools that leverage related data, while businesses can assess the value of influencer campaigns to accurately determine ROI.

-Joris Cretien is Head of Publisher Management U.S. for Awin.
+Joris Cretien is Partner Growth Director for Awin.
 The company’s marketing technology platform provides an open marketplace for businesses to manage affiliate marketing partnerships.
 Awin is among the fastest-growing platforms of its kind in the U.S. with over 400 merchants and 12,000 publishers joining monthly.